James W.A. Strachan

 Joint Action

-How do we coordinate our actions with other people to achieve a joint goal?
+How do we coordinate our actions and share information with other people to achieve a joint goal?

 Motor cognition